-- A verbal warning or short reprimand
+- · A verbal warning or short reprimand

-- Detentions: break, lunchtime and after College

-- Community Service
+- After school detention

 - Internal Exclusion

-- Loss of privileges, including non-attendance at the Year 11 Celebration Assembly and Prom
+- Loss of privileges

 - Fixed Term Exclusion

 - Permanent Exclusion

 Promoting Positive Behaviour for Learning (B4L)

 Our rewards and behaviour systems are designed to encourage students to 'do the right thing'.
 Our in-class B4L System is designed primarily as a support system to encourage students to behave in an appropriate way in lessons.